Shefali333/Dps_evaluation/README.md

 index.html: The HTML file containing the password input field and requirements list. style.css: The CSS file containing styles for the HTML elements. script.js: The JavaScript file containing the password validation code.

+Goals not achieved::- Invalid passwords recognition using Dictionary API (WordsAPI).